rabi-armany/airbnb/README.md

 2. **Model Training**: A linear regression model is trained on the cleaned dataset using features like bedrooms, bathrooms, accommodates, and one-hot encoded neighborhood values.
 3. **Prediction**: Once trained, the model can predict the rental price based on user input, such as the number of bedrooms, bathrooms, and neighborhood.

-By using this model, the app can provide quick rental price predictions for Airbnb listings in Boston based on historical data.
+By using this model, the app can provide quick rental price predictions for Airbnb listings in New York City based on historical data.

 ## Prerequisites